Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ![image](screenshots/canary2.png)

-To activate it, just click on the Canary Symbol (located on the top right part of the Pathpoint window), which now changes its color, to yellowish.
+To activate it, just click on the Canary Symbol (located on the top right part of the Pathpoint window), which now changes its color to yellowish.
 On the Pop Up window that opens up, click on "Continue" to activate this filter.

 ![image](screenshots/steps8.png)